ethereum/ethereum-org-website/src/content/dvt/index.md

 A way to think about DVT is that DVT is to validators as multisig is to wallets.
 Where standard validators use a single key to sign duties, the key of a Distributed Validator is split across multiple nodes.
 In the case of DVT, the "multisig" is operated by a consensus protocol (BFT) instead of human interaction.
 Enabling the distributed operation of an Ethereum validator with best-in-class security practices.

-Distributing a new or existing validator is quite complex in practice, but using a DVT solution like ssv.network as a layer to split the validator private key into multiple key shares makes the technology more accessible.
-Regardless of the [DVT-implementation](<https://ssv.network/>) stakers can have multiple nodes each operating a key share in a cluster, allowing them to ensure the uptime of their validators.

 ## How does DVT work? {#how-does-dvt-work}